guardian/tip/README.md

         val tipConfig = TipConfig(
           owner = "guardian",
           repo = "identity",
-          personalAccessToken = config.Tip.personalAccessToken, // set to empty string "" if you do not need GitHub label functionality label = "Verified in PROD",
-          boardSha = BuildInfo.GitHeadSha
+          personalAccessToken = config.Tip.personalAccessToken, // remove if you do not need GitHub label functionality label = "Verified in PROD", // remove if you do not need GitHub label functionality boardSha = BuildInfo.GitHeadSha
         )